 One of the biggest lessons she’s learned-and something she regularly reminds herself of-is to believe in herself.
 “Have confidence in your work and in what you do,” she says.
 “With so much out there in magazines and on social media, it’s so easy to doubt yourself and think this is not what you’re meant to be doing.
 But I think at the end of the day, everyone has something to say.
 No one else has your unique point of view and perspective.
 It’s so important to be proud of what you offer.”

 Window Covering Trends

 Subtly-striped roman shades add softness to a dining room that the client described as “a gold room fit for royalty.”
 Photo by John Carlson, Carlson Productions.

 “A space with no window treatments feels incomplete,” Akkad says.
-“That’s the crowning element for a space.
-They add a lot of visual height, so you can really manipulate a space with them.
+“That’s the crowning element for space.
+They add a lot of visual height, so you can really manipulate space with them.
 Even if you have really low windows, you can use window coverings to give the illusion that the windows are larger.
+If it’s within budget, you could always visit phoenix windows and doors and have new, bigger windows installed.
 You can also pull out and accent a space with them, or you can have them stand on their own.
 They have functional elements, but the aesthetic element is so powerful.”
 Window treatments are never an afterthought for her project, but rather a central component full of elegance and beauty.